Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ShowMagnifier/README.md

 ## How it works

-1. Create a new `MapView`, and add an `Map` to it: `mapView::setMap(map)`.
+1. Create a new `MapView`, and add a `Map` to it: `mapView::setMap(map)`.
 2. Enable the magnifier using `mapView::setMagnifierEnabled(true)`.
-This will set the magnifier to be shown on the `Map` when the user performs a long press gesture.
+This will set the magnifier to be shown on the map when the user performs a long press gesture.
 Note: The default value is `false`.
 3. `MapView::setMagnifierMapPanningEnabled()` is set to `true` by default to allow you to pan the map when the magnifier get's near the edge of the map.

 ## Relevant API